Iowa State University

 Non-urgent Medical Services

-The Student Health Center is available on campus to provide non-urgent medical services for students.
-Calls to the Student Health Center during regular business hours are answered by a registered nurse.
-After regular business hours, First Nurse, an advice line manned 24 hours a day by a registered nurse, answers calls to the Student Health Center telephone number.
+The Thielen Student Health Center is available on campus to provide non-urgent medical services for students, but does not have emergency room services.
+Calls to the Thielen Student Health Center during regular business hours are answered by a registered nurse.
+After regular business hours, First Nurse, an advice line staffed 24 hours a day by a registered nurse, answers calls to the Thielen Student Health Center telephone number.

 Charges

 Charges for services rendered are the responsibility of the individual student, either personally or through a health insurance program.
-Questions regarding university liability should be directed to Risk Management.
-Risk Management will coordinate reimbursements that are deemed appropriate.
+Questions regarding university liability should be directed to ORM at 515-294-7711.

 Work-Related

-Students who sustain injury in the course of and arising out of their employment with ISU should fill out the online First Report of Injury form.
+Students who sustain injuries in the course of and arising out of their employment with ISU should fill out the online First Report of Injury form (see Resources below).

 Resources